-But the defense attorneys set out to prove there wasn't any discrimination: "White people there were deprived just as the Negroes were?"
+But the defense attorneys set out to prove there wasn't. any discrimination: "White people there were deprived just as the Negroes were?"
 Cope asked Adams.
 "There were no restroom facilities for anyone," Adams replied.

-Cope then pointed out that the armory is "in a Negro residential section, so (bathroom facilities) were really more convenient for Negroes than for whites."
-But when the subject of bathrooms came up later in the trial, Judge Pittman indicated that he had heard enough.
+Cope then pointed out that the armory is "in a Negro residential section, so (bathroom facilities) were really more convenient for Negroes than for whites," But when the subject of bathrooms came up later in the trial.
+Judge Pittman indicated that he had heard enough.
 "There's no point to the restrooms being locked up," the judge said bluntly.

-After the trial ends this summer, Judge Pittman will have If Pittman rules that the May 31, 1966 election was dishonest, he will then have to decide whether the five Negro candidates are entitled to the new election they seek.
+After the trial ends this summer, Judge Pittman will have cation (for an absentee ballot) and the ballot say (the voter) to decide whether there was any point to the rest of the evi- If Pittman rules that the May 31, 1966 election was dishonest, he will then have to decide whether the five Negro tried to ask Slaton about other absentee ballots, Judge Pitt- candidates are entitled to the new election they seek.
 By the time the case is over--one way or another--the Negroes' white opponents will have been in office for more than

 H. O. WILLIAMS THE BULLOCK COUNTY COURTHOUSE RUFUS C. HUFFMAN Kids Graduate in Tuskegee BY MARY ELLEN GALE TUSKEGEE--More than 300 people gathered in the Tuskegee High School auditorium last Friday night to see six Negro and 14 white seniors receive their high school diplomas.
 The bi-racial audience included people with opposite opinions about school desegregation.
 As a speaker came up to the microphone on-stage, he could see civil rights supporters with one eye and segregationists with the other.
 Each of the three main speakers had to decide whether to talk about school desegregation.
 Each of them solved the problem in a different way.
 James I. Cohn, a white student who was star quarterback on the football team, tackled the subject head-on in his valedictory remarks.
 State Senator Tom Radney--who represents Macon County (mostly Negro) and Tallapoosa and Elmore counties (mostly white) -- gave the kind of speech that got him elected.
-"Tonight there's a lot of love in this auditorium," he And Miss Bettye C. Harris, a Negro student, gave the salutatory speech without referring to school desegrega-
+"Tonight there's a lot of love in this auditorium," he said.
+And Miss Bettye C. Harris, a Negro student, gave the salutatory speech without referring to school desegrega-

-TUSKEGEE HIGH GRADUATES tion at all.
-Cohn, the valedictorian, reminded his classmates that "a high-ranking state hind us." official (former Governor George C. Wallace) forced the closing of our school" after a federal court ordered about the future of this state so long as it to begin desegregation in September, it lies in the hands of the young people "We were being used as a political football," Cohn said.
+TUSKEGEE HIGH GRADUATES Cohn, the valedictorian, reminded his classmates that "a high-ranking state hind us." official (former Governor George C. Wallace) forced the closing of our "We were being used as a political football," Cohn said.